Laixi–Rongcheng high-speed railway

 The Laixi–Rongcheng high-speed railway is a high-speed rail line between Laixi and Rongcheng in Shandong Province, China.

 History

 The railway was approved on 31 August 2020.
 Construction on the railway officially began on 31 October 2020.
-It is expected to open in 2023.
+The railway opened on 8 December 2023.

 Route

-The line is 193 km long runs from west to east and will take a much more direct route between Laixi and Rongcheng than the existing Qingdao–Rongcheng intercity railway, which goes via Yantai.
+The line is 193 km long.
+It runs from west to east and will take a much more direct route between Laixi and Rongcheng than the existing Qingdao–Rongcheng intercity railway, which goes via Yantai.